Skip to main content

 5.2 Deferred Transaction Construction

-Each expired timer produces a deferred transaction with the following properties:
+Each fired timer produces a deferred transaction with the following properties:

 FieldValue